etnami/song-popularity-dual-model/README.md

 ## Limitations

-- Every model's AUC sits close to 0.5 (random chance); my conclusion is that acoustic features have little to no predictive power for popularity on their own, not that one model "solved" the problem.
+- Every model's AUC sits close to 0.5 (random chance).
+My write-up concludes that a weak non-linear signal exists because Random Forest identified some popular songs (9% sensitivity), but with AUC ~0.51 and accuracy below the no-information rate (59.6% vs 61.2%), that evidence is thin, and the linear models found none (Nagelkerke R² < .01).
 - Both full logistic regressions scored 0% sensitivity: they classified every single test-set song as not-popular.
 Their accuracy and specificity numbers reflect the class balance (62% not-popular), not genuine predictive skill.
 - Random Forest 1 (the higher-sensitivity RF model) never got its own feature-importance plot in the code; the only importance chart available is for Random Forest 2.
-- Results come from a single 70/30 split with no confidence intervals, so small differences between models (e.g. AUC 0.506 vs 0.511) should not be over-read.
+- Each model was evaluated on its own 70/30 split (test-set no-information rates differ: 63.1%, 62.6%, 61.2%) with no confidence intervals, so small differences between models (e.g. AUC 0.506 vs 0.511) should not be over-read, and comparisons across model families are indicative only.
+- The 6,662 rows include 414 with duplicated song names (radio edits, remasters, regional releases), which I kept deliberately.
+Because the data was shuffled before a random split, variants of the same song can fall in both training and test sets, which may flatter the models.

 ## Verification note

 While tracing each figure back to the code, I found two bugs in my submitted coursework.
 (1) The stepwise model's predicted classes reuse Logistic Regression 2's probabilities (`test_probabilities_2` instead of `test_probabilities_swr`), so its accuracy, specificity and sensitivity are unreliable; only its AUC (0.524) comes from its own ROC computation.
+The reported figures (62.58% accuracy, 100% specificity, 0% sensitivity) are identical to Logistic Regression 2's, consistent with this bug, so I show them as n/a in the table.
 (2) The original final comparison chart labelled Random Forest 1's curve as "Random Forest 2"; that chart is not included here.
 All other figures matched the code that produced them.